 The student’s’ job is to follow the story as a whole.
 It is NOT to teach anything to mastery.
 The goal is to tell the story so the students can understand and follow the major events and details.
 You can follow this up with reading the story or activities but you don’t have to.

 I have been very spoiled this year with two TPRS conferences within a few months.
 I am happy to have been invited to present in Amersfoort in the Netherlands.
 Three days for 2 hours each, I taught a small group of 4 students beginner German.
 After some beginning difficulties for the students to understand the translations (as I went into English, but the students were Dutch, not giving us a common language), we were off to create One Word Images together, which we later put into stories (á la Ben Slavic and his Invisibles).
-For the three days with the kids, we did the following activities:

 After going to Agen, France this summer to participate in the week long TPRS workshop (can we rename this to thinkshop or something like that, because it certainly made me think, but it never felt like work) my head was buzzing for weeks, it still has not stopped.
 The post “I don’t hate French anymore” was the immediate result of this.
 Now, a few weeks later, I am back in school and once again, I find myself reflecting on what I have learned.